ChoGGi/SurvivingMars_CheatMods/Tutorials/Hidden Milestones.md

 ```

 ```
---this will fire when you Msg("SomethingUnique_WubbaLubbaDubDub_OnMsg") function OnMsg.SomethingUnique_WubbaLubbaDubDub_OnMsg() --temp milestone that's used till restart/load PlaceObj("Milestone", {
+-- this will fire when you Msg("SomethingUnique_WubbaLubbaDubDub_OnMsg") function OnMsg.SomethingUnique_WubbaLubbaDubDub_OnMsg()
+  -- temp milestone that's used till restart/load PlaceObj("Milestone", {
-    --you can just remove this if you don't want a notification popup (give 'em a little surprise) Complete = function(self)
+    -- you can just remove this if you don't want a notification popup (give 'em a little surprise) Complete = function(self)
       WaitMsg("SomethingUnique_WubbaLubbaDubDub")
       return true
     end,

-    SortKey = 0, --doesn't seem to matter, always adds to the end base_score = -100, -- MulDivRound(base_score, ChallengeRating, 100)
+    SortKey = 0, -- doesn't seem to matter, always adds to the end base_score = -100, -- MulDivRound(base_score, ChallengeRating, 100)
-    bonus_score = -1000, -- if past sols then does nothing otherwise bonus based on time left bonus_score_expiration = 15, --timeout in sols
+    bonus_score = -1000, -- if past sols then does nothing otherwise bonus based on time left bonus_score_expiration = 15, -- timeout in sols
     display_name = "Turned 100 colonists into goo: WubbaLubbaDubDub",
-    group = "Default", --?
+    group = "Default", -- ?
-    id = "WubbaLubbaDubDub"
+    id = "SomethingUnique_WubbaLubbaDubDub"
   })
-  --shows the green checkmark in milestone dialog, and the date next to it local mc = MilestoneCompleted if not mc.WubbaLubbaDubDub then
+  -- shows the green checkmark in milestone dialog, and the date next to it local mc = MilestoneCompleted if not mc.SomethingUnique_WubbaLubbaDubDub then
-    mc.WubbaLubbaDubDub = 479000000 --sol 666
+    mc.SomethingUnique_WubbaLubbaDubDub = 479000000 -- sol 666
   end
 end
 ```

 ```
---this one is used after milestone is unlocked and the game loads function OnMsg.LoadGame() if UICity.ChoGGi.WubbaLubbaDubDub then
+-- this one is used after milestone is unlocked and the game loads function OnMsg.LoadGame() if UICity.SomethingUnique_WubbaLubbaDubDub then
     PlaceObj("Milestone", {
-      --no need for "Complete" as it's already done base_score = -100,
+      -- no need for "Complete" as it's already done base_score = -100,
       bonus_score = -1000,
       bonus_score_expiration = 15,
       display_name = "Turned 100 colonists into goo: WubbaLubbaDubDub",
       group = "Default",
-      id = "WubbaLubbaDubDub"
+      id = "SomethingUnique_WubbaLubbaDubDub"
     })
-    --it doesn't hurt
+    -- it doesn't hurt
     local mc = MilestoneCompleted
-    if not mc.WubbaLubbaDubDub then
+    if not mc.SomethingUnique_WubbaLubbaDubDub then
-      mc.WubbaLubbaDubDub = 479000000
+      mc.SomethingUnique_WubbaLubbaDubDub = 479000000
     end
   end
 end